Admyral-Security/admyral-quickstart/workflows/analyze_url/README.md

 ## Expected Payload

-The workflow expects the following payload:
+The workflow expects the following payload schema:

 ```json
 {